 Attendance & Commitment

-Apprentices complete the course over a 4-year apprenticeship contract.
-Students are provided with a structured timetable which comprises of a total 21 weeks of training comprising of 5 days per week if required, this allows for them and their employer to select a time that suits for attendance for training.
+Students are provided with a structured timetable which comprises of a total of 21 weeks of training comprising of 5 days per week if required, this allows for them and their employer to select a time that suits for attendance for training.
 Four scheduled onsite visits are planned throughout the year.

 It is important that students commit to all course requirements, including study and assessments the student may need to complete outside their normal training sessions.